Deepthipauly/todo-frontend/README.md

 # TODO APP
-A React app for creating todos.Todo app can be used to create personalized todos,update and delete todos.Todo app will list all todos.
+A React app for creating todos.Todo app can be used to create personalized todos,update and delete todos.Todo app will list all todos

 # TO start APP